Jreyno40/Example_Implementations/README.md

-!UNDER CONSTRUCTION (initial commit coming soon)

 # exemplary_implementations
-This repository contains many example implementations of various algorithms (e.g. particle swarm optimization, activation-inhibition cellular automaton, multinomial-logistic regression + backpropagation, etc.)
+This repository (will) contain example implementations of various algorithms.

+-Particle Swarm Optimization